What We Fund

 ScratchJr is an introductory programming language that enables young children (ages 5-7) to create their own interactive stories and games.
 Children snap together graphical programming blocks to make characters move, jump, dance, and sing.
-Children can modify characters in the paint editor, add their own voices and sounds, even insert photos of themselves -- then use the programming blocks to make their characters come to life.
+Children can modify characters in the paint editor, add their own voices and sounds, event insert photos of themselves -- then use the programming blocks to make their characters come to life.

-Inspired by Scratch, the ScratchJr interface and programming language were redesigned to make them developmentally appropriate for younger children.
-The features were carefully designed to match young children’s cognitive, personal, social, and emotional development.
+Inspired by Scratch, the ScratchJr interface and programming language were designed to make them developmentally appropriate for younger children.
+The features were carefully designed to match young children’s cognitive, persona, social, and emotional development.

 Gatherings for Young People

-Scratch Day is a global network of events that celebrates Scratch — and the young people who code and create with it.
+Scratch Day is a global network of events that celebrates Scratch -- and the young people who code and create with it.
 During Scratch Day, kids and adults gather to share projects and learn from one another.

 Gatherings for Researchers, Developers, and Educators